ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 ![VSCode-xchaincode96](images/xchaincode/xchaincode96.png)

-**19.** Now we want to check that this paper actually has been issued with the rate of 0.04, which is the bond rate from bond `Digibank:00001` (see section 2 step 6).
+**19.** Now we want to check that this paper actually has been issued with the rate of 0.04, which is the bond rate from bond `Digibank:00001` (see Section 2 step 6).
 Again, if you recall, this is because paper `Digibank:00001` has a maturity date in the same month as bond `Digibank:00001`.
 Let's do this by submitting a `getPaperRate` transaction.
 From the `Fabric Gateways` panel, right click on `getPaperRate` and select `Submit Transaction`:

 ![VSCode-xchaincode97](images/xchaincode/xchaincode97.png)